About Achilles Therapeutics:

 Achilles is a biopharmaceutical company, focused on the development of next generation patient specific therapies that harness the immune system to destroy cancer cells.
 Achilles has strong financial backing with the ambition to become a leader in immunology therapies for the treatment of cancer patients.

 Achilles Therapeutics brings together four scientific Founders with world leading expertise in the understanding of cancer evolution, bioinformatics and the development of immunotherapies.
 We are currently scaling up our in-house capabilities in bioinformatics, development, manufacturing and clinical development.

 We are building a leading biotechnology company with the ambition to be a leader of a revolution in medicine in which life-threatening diseases are treated by a patient’s own cells.
 This is a fantastic opportunity to join a fast-moving, innovative company that’s going places, and to make a real impact from early on.

 Achilles was founded in May 2016 by Syncona Limited with the Cancer Research Technology Pioneer Fund and the UCL Technology Fund Established in 2012.
 Syncona was originally founded by the Wellcome Trust, which remains a significant shareholder in the business.

-This is a permanent position, based at Stevenage UK, with a competitive salary and benefits package to match seniority and experience.
+This is a permanent position, based in Stevenage, with a competitive salary and benefits package to match experience.